-Available in seventeen countries at the time of writing, YouTube Music brings together music from the biggest record labels and uses Google’s AI learning to tailor your streaming just for you.
-It also taps into the untold millions of songs from the main YouTube site – covers, fan versions, uploads, you name it.
+Available in 17 countries at the time of writing, YouTube Music brings together music from the biggest record labels and uses Google’s AI learning to tailor your streaming just for you.
+It also taps into the untold millions of songs from the main YouTube site – covers, fan versions, uploads, and much more.

-Free users will have to put up with ads, which is fair enough, but a little more frustrating is the fact that on the smartphone versions you can’t turn your screen off without the music cutting out.
-It’s early days, though, so here’s to hoping these little issues get ironed out.
+Free users will have to put up with ads, which is fair enough, but a little more frustrating is the fact that on the smartphone versions, you can’t turn your screen off without the music cutting out.
+But, that’s another way the platform tries to get you to buy the premium version.

-You can grab the iOS and Android versions and check to see if the browser-based version is available in your country.
+You can grab the iOS or Android version if the browser-based version is available in your country.
 The paid version costs $9.99 a month, gets rid of ads and lets you listen on your phone with the screen off.
-Pay just $2 more a month, and you get YouTube Premium which gives you access to YouTube’s original shows and movies – a solid upgrade.
+Pay just $2 more a month, and you get YouTube Premium, which gives you access to YouTube’s original shows and movies – a solid upgrade.

 2. Apple Music

 With a massive library and an attractive user interface, Apple Music is one of the best Spotify alternatives.
 It’s also ideal for iPhone users who’d rather use official Apple apps instead, but it’s not just for iOS users.

 If you have an iPhone, it’s quite possibly a better choice than Spotify, since you can play music via Siri on your phone through voice commands.